maxmp-q/bachelor-thesis-mp/README.md

 This is the official repo for my bachelor thesis.

-*Is Code Quality in research software really not as good as in business software?*
+*Is the Quality of Code in Business Software really better than in Research Software?*

 ## Src
 ### converter.py